 Priests/priestesses, hello!
 I’m a fellow priestess so I’ve been researching this archetype for years!
 I’m just going to use the word priestess because I’m (and most readers) are female) but if you are a man then just switch it out for priest.

 Priestesses are the inspiration sign.
 They were put on this planet to inspire.
-As the Michael Teachings says, “The caring and enthusiastic inspiration of the Priest lovingly challenges us to seek fulfillment and evolution in our lives.
-Priests have an uncanny way of making us unafraid of the things that scare us, and they help us face our fears with optimism and a greater resolve.”
+As Michael Teachings says, “The caring and enthusiastic inspiration of the Priest lovingly challenges us to seek fulfillment and evolution in our lives.
+Priests have an uncanny way of making us unafraid of the things that scare us, and they help us face our fears with optimism and greater resolve.”

 Priestesses are extremely compassionate—you can see it in their eyes that they truly care.
 They are natural healers and have a special gift for channeling universal energy.
-They are warm, passionate, caring and enthusiastic.
+Priestesses are warm, passionate, caring and enthusiastic.
 They encourage people to live the life of their dreams and embrace life to the fullest.
 I couldn’t relate to this archetype more!

-Priestesses are on a mission to make the world a better place—even if sometimes it means putting their own self-care on the back-burner.
+Priestesses are on a mission to make the world a better place—even if sometimes it means putting their own self-care on the back burner.
 They often times sleep very late and wake up early because they are so passionate about their mission.
 The world’s pain is their pain and they will not go a day without trying to alleviate the problems of the world.
 Yup, that’s me (as I write this at 3am).

 A famous priest is Barack Obama- a great speaker, charismatic with healing words and utopian visions.
 Now whether you agree with his politics or not, you have to admit what he stood for, change, and his energy was very priestly.
 His eyes and smile are bright and luminous and even when he speaks from a fiery place, you know it was out of love.